AK1975/CS/1 - Lesson Plans/3 - Terminal and Bash/1/StudentGuide.md

 ### 04. Activity Review: Take Five and Practice the Command Line
 * [Solution Guide: Take Five and Practice the Command Line](Activities/04 - Take Five/Solved/readme.md)
-* The Solutions to this Activity will be uploaded after class

 ### 05. Relative Vs. Absolute Paths and the `cp` and `mv` Commands